cooltesttry/Gomoku-O1/README.md

 <img src="https://github.com/cooltesttry/Gomoku-O1/blob/main/screenshot.png" alt="Gomoku Example Board" width="300"/>

 A **Python-based Gomoku (Five in a Row)** game with an MCTS-based AI.
-This project ALL done by ChatGPT o1, with 40 round conversation within 2 hours, allowing you to play against an AI with selectable difficulty levels, switch languages on the fly, and experience additional features like undo, timers, and more.
+This project ALL done by ChatGPT o1, allowing you to play against an AI with selectable difficulty levels, switch languages on the fly, and experience additional features like undo, timers, and more.
 Support Windows, macOS, and Linux

 ### Download the Windows Executable